Syzole/Ghost-Simulator/README.txt

 - All of the hunters start by being placed in the van, where the ghost can be anywhere in the house excluding the van
 - The hunters while in the simulation can grow tired or scared of the ghost over time depending if they are in the same room as the ghost
 - The hunters can take one of the following actions at a time: Move to a new room, check the room for evidence, or review the evidence that all the hunters have found
-- The ghost while in the simulation can grow bored over time, or in the same room as the hunter where their borderm will reset
+- The ghost while in the simulation can grow bored over time, or in the same room as the hunter where their bordem will reset
 - The ghost can take one of the following actions at a time: move to a new room, do nothing or drop evidence in the room they are in
 - The hunters will leave if they either get scared or bored or have decided they have found enough evidence upon review
 - The ghost will leave if they get bored
-- At the end results will be printed
+- The results will be printed
 - Hunters win if at least one of the hunters has identified the ghost with the evidence they have
 - Ghost wins if they have not found enough evidence to identify the ghost